 The percentage of port authorities that are responsible for the managing of more than one port is increasing.
 This is evident in both commercial and cruise ports.
 The number of European port authorities that govern more than one port increased from 38% of the total in 2011 to 46% in 2016.
 In the second-biggest cruise region of the world, the Meditteranean and its adjoining seas, the percentage of Mediterranean cruise ports where the responsible authority governs more than one port reaches almost 30% of the total.

 There are numerous possible drivers for port authority mergers, including:

 While port authority mergers have become a clear trend, many attempts have failed.
 For example, the adjacent ports of Los Angeles and Long Beach never succeeded in merging despite several attempts.
-This case shows the necessity of having a transparent process involving all stakeholders and economic studies that identify clear benefits to both sides.
-A failed merger is not necessarily a negative outcome as it may force each port to behave more strategically, which can enhance their performance.
+This case shows the necessity of having a transparent process involving all stakeholders, and economic studies that identify clear benefits to both sides.
+A failed merger is not necessarily a negative outcome as it may force each port to behave more strategically, enhancing their performance.